- Office: Stone Hall 205

 - 2010-2011, 2012.
-Institute for Space Sciences and Institute for Geographical Sciences, Freie Universität Berlin, Germany.
+Institute for Space Sciences, Freie Universität Berlin, Germany.
 Experienced Research Fellow of the Alexander von Humboldt Foundation, Germany.
 Field of Study: Glacier Monitoring.

 - 2002-2005.
 Department of Geography and Environmental Sciences Program, DePaul University, Chicago, U.S.A.
 Assistant Professor.
 Field of Study: Quaternary Glacial Geomorphology and Glacier Monitoring; Teaching: Physical Geography and Environmental Sciences.

 - 2001-2002.
 Department of Geography and Geology, University of Nebraska - Omaha, U.S.A.
 Postdoctoral Research Fellow of the Max Kade Foundation, U.S.A.
 Field of Study: Glacier Monitoring.

 - 1995-2000.
 Institute of Geography, Technische Universität Berlin, Germany.
 Junior Lecturer.
 Field of Study: Quaternary Glacial Geomorphology; Teaching: Physical, Human and Regional Geography.